GER-Space/kOS-EVA/Readme.md

 ## future Plans

+* integrate Brain Implants into Techtree.
 * better/real RCS movement in space.
 * KIS support
 * better animation changes.
-* Kerbal brain implants (making this addon work without KIS)
+* add a second Parameter to :GOEVA to define a bootfile for newly EVAed Kerbals.

 ## Known Bugs and limitations

-* automatic boot does not work with RemoteTech enabled. (no easy workaround in the queue)
+* automatic boot does not always work with RemoteTech, when the Pad is used.
 * limited control in Space with RCS thrusters.
 * the animations are not smoothed out, when there is a change in animations.